APPLY NOW

 American/Foreign Citizens with OCI

 If you are a foreign national residing in the United States and hold an OCI card (Overseas Citizen of India status), you can apply for a PAN to manage investments, banking transactions, tax filings, or property-related matters in India.
 PAN is required even if you don’t earn income in India but have assets, financial dealings, or business ties.
+Know more about it here.

 U.S./Foreign Citizens Without OCI